-We found that the date when the topsoil warmed above 0° C was strongly related to vegetation type in 2017, and less so in 2018 (Fig. 8e).
-A strong relationship can be expected due to the influence of vegetation on snow depth, snow density, and snowmelt energetics (Pomeroy et al., 2006; Wilcox et al., 2019).
+We found that the date when the topsoil warmed above 0 °C was strongly related to vegetation type in 2017, and less so in 2018 (Figure 8e).
+A strong relationship can be expected due to the influence of vegetation on snow depth, snow density, and snow melt snowmelt energetics (Pomeroy et al., 2006; Wilcox et al., 2019).
 The weaker relationship in 2018 is likely due to the more complex spring weather patterns including multiple periods of warming and subsequent freezing periods.
-The colder May air temperature in 2018 was associated with colder topsoil temperatures below lichen tundra and warmer topsoil temperatures below tall shrubs, where the snow melted later compared to May 2017 (Fig. 8d).
+The colder May air temperature in 2018 was associated with colder topsoil temperatures below lichen tundra and warmer topsoil temperatures below tall shrubs, where the snow melted later as compared to May 2017 (Figure 8d).
 This indicates a first-order control of snow depth as a buffer between air and topsoil temperature.

-In general the presence of shrubs enhances snowmelt as soon as branches stick out of the snow, thus reducing surface albedo and increasing long-wave emissions (Pomeroy et al., 2006; Marsh et al., 2010).
-Wilcox et al. (2019) made extensive measurements of snow-free dates with a drone at the same study site in 2016 and showed that dwarf shrub areas become snow free earlier than non-shrub areas, regardless of snow depth and hillslope aspect.
-However, we did not observe this relationship at our locations, likely due to the small number of points we measured compared to Wilcox et al. (2019).
-Instead, we found that topsoil warmed above 0 °C slightly earlier at the lichen tundra locations, even though they were similar in snow depth to the dwarf shrub locations (Fig. 7e, f).
+In general the presence of shrubs enhances snow melt snowmelt as soon as branches stick out of the snow, thus reducing surface albedo and increasing long-wave emissions (Pomeroy et al., 2006; Marsh et al., 2010).
+Wilcox et al. (2019) made extensive measurements of snow-free date with a drone at the same study site in 2016 and showed that dwarf shrub areas become snow free earlier than non-shrub areas, regardless of snow depth and hillslope aspect.
+However, we did not observe this relationship at our locations, likely due to the small number of points we measured at compared to Wilcox et al. (2019).
+Instead, we found the topsoil warmed above 0 °C first slightly earlier at the lichen tundra locations, even though they were similar in snow depth to the dwarf shrub locations (Figure 7d, ie, f).